SafeMedicationNameSelection/mnoa/README.md

 # MNOA: A Medication Name Overlap Analyzer

+This repository contains the source code for an implementation of a Medication Name Overlap Analyzer (MNOA).
+This MNOA tool is web-based and has been developed in Python using Flask.
+A similar tool has been used in research.
+A published paper with results showing how the characters in medication names overlap from left to right is available at this [link](https://academic.oup.com/ajhp/article-abstract/81/14/622/7613639).

-This repository contains the source code for the Medication Name Overlap Analyzer (MNOA), a web-based research tool developed in Python and Flask.
-The application is designed to analyze lists of medication names to identify potential "look-alike" conflicts that can contribute to medication selection errors, a significant challenge in patient safety.
+The tool is designed to analyze lists of medication names to identify potential "look-alike" conflicts that can contribute to medication selection errors, a significant challenge in patient safety.

 This work represents a 2025 reimplementation and modernization of the foundational concepts presented in the "Keystroke Disambiguation" project.
 The core analytical engine has been changed to a server-side Python implementation to support a robust, interactive web interface.